carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 only defining one diagnostic, you can skip ``DiagnosticGroups.td`` and use ``InGroup<DiagGroup<"your-attribute">>`` directly in `DiagnosticSemaKinds.td
 <http://llvm.org/viewvc/llvm-project/cfe/trunk/include/clang/Basic/DiagnosticSemaKinds.td?view=markup>`_

+All semantic diagnostics generated for your attribute, including automatically- generated ones (such as subjects and argument counts), should have a corresponding test case.

 The meat of your attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^